mmvvff/aamne_decompr/src/0_ubuntu_example_run/example-decompr-readme.md

 # Ubuntu Setup and Script Execution Guide

-This guide provides instructions on how to set up R in Ubuntu and run scripts for the aamne_decompr project.
+This guide provides instructions on how to set up R in Ubuntu and run scripts from the aamne_decompr project.
+It focuses on employing WWZ VA-trade measurement framework to the aAMNE database.

 ## Prerequisites